torgbuiedunyenyo/infinite-book/world_document.md

 Jay is not formally educated in temporal mechanics, but he has the street smarts of someone who's grown up in an era saturated with future influence.
 He's used to wealthy strangers appearing and disappearing, used to products and trends that don't quite make sense, used to navigating a world that doesn't fully belong to his own time.

-He is temporally illiterate in the formal sense—he can't read temporal maps, doesn't know how to calibrate a PRMTT, can't consciously sense time the way trained future people can.
+He is temporally illiterate in the formal sense—he can't read temporal maps, doesn't know how to calibrate a PRMTT.
 But he has instincts.
 He notices things.
 He's survived by paying attention to what doesn't add up.

 When Tan enters his shop and struggles with payment, he recognizes her as a future person immediately—not from any single detail, but from the aggregate of small wrong notes.
 Her confusion with the phone.
 Her clothes that are slightly off.
 Her assumption that things should work differently.
 He gives her the clef for free partly out of kindness, partly out of curiosity, partly because he's drawn to her in a way he doesn't fully understand.